AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

     ![IMG14](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2014.png)

-4. Specify the Azure AD group or users that the app will be shared with to add user
+4. You can share the app with all the users in your tenant, by using "*Everyone*" as the option to choose users, but this will not allow you to assign security roles.
+In order to assign security roles, you need to select Azure AD group or individual users that the app will be shared with, in order to be able to select the proper security role for them

     ![IMG15](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2015.JPG)

 5. Next, permission to the entities will need to be provided.
-To assign the respective user role necessary, the Common Data Service User role should be selected first.
-Once Common Data User role is selected, you can then assign the applicable role for the user, Safe Workplace Super User, Safe Workplace Coordinator, or Safe Workplace Employee)
+To assign the respective user role necessary, first select the Common Data Service User role.
+You can then assign the applicable role for the user, Safe Workplace Super User, Safe Workplace Coordinator, or Safe Workplace Employee)

     ![IMG16](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2016.png)